Skip to content

 It is also possible to include and exclude resources using the command line arguments:

-• The --target flag limits nuking to the specified resource types.
+• The --include flag limits nuking to the specified resource types.

 • The --exclude flag prevent nuking of the specified resource types.